 Mosher Castle is a private residence.
-Anyone may view the castle exterior at any time.
-For entry into the castle, please contact Dean at 251-928-0900 to schedule a tour or use of the castle for professional photography or video.
+Anyone may view and photograph the castle exterior at any time.
+For entry into the castle, please contact Dean at 251-928-0900 to schedule a tour or request use of the castle for professional photography or video.

 Nestled on the edge of a wood near downtown Fairhope, Alabama, stands the Mosher Castle.

 Hand-built with incredible attention to detail by artist Dean Mosher, it serves as both home and studio for Dean and his wife Pagan and their two children Megrez and Cleveland.

 The tower contains bedrooms for the children on the second and third floors, while the ground floor houses Pagan's office and sitting room.

 Every part is handmade and designed by Dean down to the last detail, such as the entrance doors with their subtle dragon motif, showing the dragon shooting a fireball around the doorknob.

 The centerpiece of the fountain that feeds the moat is crucible once used to pour molten bronze into one of Pagan's father's sculptures.
 Dean likes the contrast between the 2100-degree metal and the cool water that now gushes forth.
 Dean's studio entrance is accessed by crossing the drawbridge over the moat by the waterfall and pond area full of koi goldfish and minnows.